Doberman12/CNNfromScratch/README.md

 ---

-## Results

-- Achieved maximum test accuracy of **95.36%** with batch size 128
-- Performance is comparable to an equivalent TensorFlow implementation in both accuracy and convergence speed
-- Training times and memory usage optimized using vectorized operations and strided memory access

----

 ## Conclusion

 This implementation confirms the feasibility of building a performant CNN purely with CuPy, highlighting both computational efficiency and the educational value of low-level deep learning architectures.
 It provides a foundation for extending the model to more complex datasets and deeper network designs.---